-ACA Medicaid Expansion in Montana
+Learn About the ACA Medicaid Expansion in Montana

 Montana accepted the Affordable Care Act Medicaid expansion new eligibility and coverage guidelines.
 Under the ACA Medicaid expansion, applicants could simply be approved for coverage based on income limits alone, rather than other specific stipulations.
 The only petitioners affected by the ACA expansion of Medicaid in MT were those who are newly eligible to the program.
 Established petitioners were not affected by new Montana Obamacare Medicaid expansion details, as they already received benefits through the program.
 Some petitioners who previously did not meet the requirements or income levels in order to be considered for Medicaid eligibility now have a chance to qualify for benefits.